 One of the most important causes of free radical pathology is the excessive dietary fat consisting of processed PUFA or trans fat frequently used in fried foods, margarine, and cooking oil.
 In the event that dietary fat and oil is retrieved from fresh, whole, and unprocessed food, no peroxidation will take place and cell membrane will remain healthy in a normal cis-configuration without any free radical damage.
 Studies have shown that 20% of dietary calories as commercially available fat will not surpass the control threshold of endogenous free radical protection.
 Unfortunately, the current contribution from such commercially processed fat to our diet exceeds 40 percent.

 Lp(a), according to Drs.
-Pauling and Rath, is the body’s way of repairing its damaged vessel wall that has micro leakages caused at least in part by free radical damage and vitamin deficiencies (more specifically vitamin C) Humans do not make any endogenous vitamin C and have no self-repair mechanism of the vascular system.
+Pauling and Rath is the body’s way of repairing its damaged vessel wall that has microleakages caused at least in part by free radical damage and vitamin deficiencies (more specifically vitamin C) Humans do not make any endogenous vitamin C and have no self-repair mechanism of the vascular system.
 Lp(a) is used by the body as a surrogate vitamin C, so to speak.
 Lp(a), unfortunately, has a sticky characteristic and adheres to each other, forming an atherosclerotic plaque over time.
 The body, at the interim, is unaware.
-As long as the damage persists due to free radical presence (either from improper diet, aging, pollution, lack of vitamins, or toxins), the body responds by making more cholesterol endogenously in the liver, feeding a viscous cycle of ever increasing Lp(a).
+As long as the damage persists due to the free radical presence (either from improper diet, aging, pollution, lack of vitamins, or toxins), the body responds by making more cholesterol endogenously in the liver, feeding a vicious cycle of ever increasing Lp(a).